Isaachi1/react-native-secure-ls/README.md

 * **`remove`**

-  Removes the value of a key from the localStorage.
+  Removes the value of a key from the AsyncStorage.
 If the `meta key`, which stores the list of keys, is tried to be removed even if there are other keys which were created by `secure-ls` library, the library will warn for the action.

   |   Parameter   |         Description                       |
   | ------------- | ----------------------------------------- |